-The rapid development of Mongolia's mining sector places demands on human resources in the public and private sectors.
-Attracting and retaining skilled workers is a top priority for businesses, but Mongolia's education system is not meeting the needs of a competitive economy.
+Achieving sustainable expansion of Mongolia's mining sector also depends upon developing suitable human resources in the public and private sectors.
+Attracting and retaining skilled workers is a top priority for businesses, but Mongolia's education system faces challenges in meeting the needs of a competitive economy.

 Objective 1: Mongolia’s government, civil society and private sector personnel have the skills and qualifications to deliver better services

 Australia is promoting education opportunities for Mongolians by:

 - strengthening the capabilities of the Mongolian Government and the private sector by providing postgraduate scholarship opportunities in Australia

 - strengthening the technical skills of young Mongolians in construction and mechanical engineering to provide skills relevant to industry needs.

 Read more about our education assistance to Mongolia

 Objective 2: Mongolians are benefitting from a well-governed mining industry